-Whether dogs can eat shrimp
+Can dogs eat shrimp tails?

 Can Shrimp Tails Be Eaten by Dogs?